mlsmithjr/transcoder/docs/configuration/installation.rst

   pip3 install --user pytranscoder-ffmpeg
   # or...
   python3 -m pip install --user pytranscoder-ffmpeg

 **Windows (WSL - Ubuntu)**

+####
+NOTE (2023)
+####
+*I no longer recommend using this tool under WSL2.
+Unfortunately too many things have changed that require lots of hacking to get around.
+Namely, access to a GPU from WSL2 and exposure of WSL for ssh access.*

 Windows Subsystem for Linux is the best option, but requires a couple of maintenance steps first if you don't have pip3: